evanx/webserva/README.md

 <i>Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b> The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.</i>

 WebServa is a provider of serverless "keyspaces."
 It is cloud resource intended for web apps, mobile and IoT devices.
-Technicall speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.a
+Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.
 See http://redis.io.

 You store data by key in a "keyspace," and can use lists, sets and sorted sets to keep track of things.
 There is more to come e.g. geographical data courtesy of Redis 3.2.